School Psychology Graduate Programs & Degrees in Philadelphia

 School psychology graduate programs may vary from school to school.
-Additionally, each program may have unique factors, like options for customization, supportive services (like tutoring and library services, for example) available in different ways.
+Additionally, each program may have unique factors like options for customization, supportive services - like tutoring and library services.

 Program format may also impact other parts of the academic program.
-This could include how field experience might be organized, project requirements, and other factors.
-For more information, reach out to the specific school you’re looking at.
+This could include the organization of field experience, project requirements design and other factors.
+For more information reach out to your school of choice.

-School psychologists apply psychological principles and techniques to education and developmental disorders.
+School psychologists apply psychological principles and techniques to education and developmental disorders according to the BLS.
 They work in schools and school districts to apply their scientific expertise to help students of all levels learn in ways that are effective for them.
 For example, they might work with teachers to identify and test students with exceptional learning needs.

-They may also help to develop IEPs and serve on IEP teams.
-School psychologists also work to foster a positive school culture, conduct interventions, and ensure a positive collaboration between teachers and caretakers.
+School psychologists may also help to develop IEPs and serve on IEP teams.
+They may also work to foster a positive school culture, carry out interventions and ensure a positive collaboration between teachers and caretakers.

 The requirements to become a school psychologists vary by state.
-However typically, people become a school psychologist by completing three key steps.
+However, people usually become a school psychologist by completing three key steps:

-Most often school psychologists earn a masters degree or specialist degree, such as the education specialist degree (Ed.S.).
+Most often, school psychologists earn a masters degree or specialist degree such as the education specialist degree (Ed.S.).
 However, some school psychologists may have a doctoral degree in school psychology.
-For more information, reach out to your selected school psychology graduate programs, or the organization responsible for licensing school psychologists in your state.
+For more information reach out to your selected graduate school or the organization responsible for licensing school psychologists in your state.